thefungiz/cypress-sandbox/README.md

 yarn install
 yarn cypress open // might fail the first time while cypress is being 'verified' by the OS
 ```
+Then test out some of the examples and have some fun